hugo-sebastiao/hugo-sebastiao.github.io/index.md

 - Scientific GUI development

 **Outcome**
-Delivered a control and acquisition platform that supported synchronized measurement and live analysis in day-to-day microscope operation.
+Enabled synchronized measurement and live lifetime analysis in a single software environment used in day-to-day microscope operation.

 Developed at INL – International Iberian Nanotechnology Laboratory.
 Base software remains in use.